 Liberica is native to western and central Africa.
 The fruits produced by the plant are large and contain a bit more caffeine than Arabica beans and less caffeine than Robusta beans.

 This is also known as Robusta coffee and is native to sub-Saharan Africa.
-While the plants are robust, the coffee isn’t as popular, as it’s said to have a bitter taste and is stronger and harsher than the more common Arabica beans.
+While the plants are robust, the coffee is not as popular, as it is said to have a bitter taste and is stronger and harsher than the more common Arabica beans.

 Tips for Caring for Your Coffee Plant